simonwardjones/forget-code/Scala/LearnScala.md

 ### sbt
-The scala build tool is used to compile run and package Scala code.
+The scala build tool is used to compile, run and package Scala code.

 In this directory there is a Scala Project called learnScala.
 I created this by running the following code in the sbt command prompt (To access the sbt command prompt (assuming it is on the PATH) simply enter sbt into the command line)